huggingface/transformers/examples/flax/README.md

 For a complete overview of models that are supported in JAX/Flax, please have a look at [this](https://huggingface.co/transformers/master/index.html#supported-frameworks) table.

 Over 3000 pretrained checkpoints are supported in JAX/Flax as of May 2021.
-Click [here (TODO: will be enabled in a couple of days](https://huggingface.co/models?filter=jax) to see the full list on the 🤗 hub.
+Click [here](https://huggingface.co/models?filter=jax) to see the full list on the 🤗 hub.

 ## Examples